 In looking through that list of types of adjacent moves, perhaps you’ve found one that’s caught your eye.
 Thinking about your current business model, it seems doable.
 And you’d like to explore the possibility further.

 When it comes to developing your expansion plan, it pays to be methodical.
-Expanding beyond your core business will add levels of complexity to your business.
-If you’re running around chasing after opportunities that don’t really matter and putting out unexpected fires here, there, and everywhere, you’ll quickly lose control of your plan.
+Expanding beyond your core business will add levels of complexity to your model.
+If you’re chasing unimportant opportunities and putting out unexpected fires here, there, and everywhere, you’ll quickly lose control of your plan.

 Expanding into new markets involves a lot of moving parts; you may need to do things like build new relationships with vendors, get regulatory approval, establish a clear supply chain, become familiar with new technology you’ll need to power your expansion, pique consumer interest, and begin the sales process with a whole new audience.

 Of course, it doesn’t make sense to begin talking to prospects if you don’t yet have approval to operate in your new market.
-There is a sequential order to any expansion.
+There is a correct sequence to any expansion.
 Jumping the gun on any one step can create chaos and doom the project.

 Don’t Mess with Success